rumblesan/improviz/README.md

 With the installed folder added to your path you can just run `improviz`.

+## Language

+Please check the [language](docs/language.md) document for details of the language itself.

 ## Configuration

-Please check the [configuration](docs/configuration.md) document for details.
+Please check the [configuration](docs/configuration.md) document for details on how to configure Improviz.

 ## Interacting